Start getting data in to Splunk Observability Cloud 🔗

-This page provides an overview for sending data from common data sources to Observability Cloud.
-Configure integrations in Observability Cloud to collect metrics, logs, and spans from your infrastructure and services.
+This page provides an overview for configuring integrations in Splunk Observability Cloud to collect metrics, logs, and spans from your infrastructure and services.

-You have to be an administrator to configure integrations in Observability Cloud.
+You must be an administrator to configure integrations in Observability Cloud.
 Each integration walks you through a step-by-step process to collect supported data types.
-To configure an integration for any data source, select Navigation menu > Data setup.
+To configure an integration for any data source, select Navigation menu > Data Setup.

 The following steps describe how to configure integrations that collect metrics, logs, and spans from your infrastructure and services.